OptMerge: Unifying Multimodal LLM Capabilities and Modalities via Model Merging: MLLMs Merging Benchmark

-As illustrated in \cref{tab:computation}, we compare the solving time and GPU memory usage of our approach against mixture training.
+\textbf{Computational requirements.} As illustrated in \cref{tab:computation}, we compare the solving time and GPU memory usage of our approach against mixture training.
 Our approach optimizes the merged vector over 300 iterations while incurring minimal computational overhead and requiring significantly less GPU memory than data-based training.
 This efficiency is achieved through layer-by-layer optimization without requiring training data.
 Our results confirm that the proposed method is computationally efficient and highly scalable on devices with modern GPUs, facilitating the rapid development of new models based on existing ones.

-\paragraph{Actual checkpoints from Hugging Face.} To evaluate the practicality of model merging in communities, we collect fine-tuned models released by different developers on Hugging Face.
+\textbf{Actual checkpoints from Hugging Face.} To evaluate the practicality of model merging in communities, we collect fine-tuned models released by different developers on Hugging Face.
 Our collection includes a model specialized in math reasoning via multimodal reinforcement learning\footnote{https://huggingface.co/lmms-lab/Qwen2-VL-7B-GRPO-8k}, a personalized model for the Pokemon domain\footnote{https://huggingface.co/hiyouga/Qwen2-VL-7B-Pokemon}, a model focused on converting PDF documents into text\footnote{https://huggingface.co/allenai/olmOCR-7B-0225-preview}, and a model with OCR and VQA capabilities in Vietnamese\footnote{https://huggingface.co/erax-ai/EraX-VL-7B-V1.0}.
-As shown in \cref{tab:hf_qwen}, various merging methods achieve performance that surpasses that of the individual models.
-These results demonstrate that model merging can effectively integrate knowledge from diverse models to construct a more robust system, underscoring its promising practical applications.
+As shown in \cref{tab:hf_qwen}, OptMerge achieves performance that surpasses that of the individual models, effectively integrating knowledge from diverse models to construct a more robust system.